Actors, Hollywood studios still at odds on AI and other issues, union says

 "Please know that your presence on the picket lines and support on social media remain a source of inspiration," SAG-AFTRA said to members on Wednesday.
 Film and television writers also walked off the job this year in a battle for AI protections and an increase in compensation in the streaming TV era.
 They reached a deal with the AMPTP in late September.

-The dual strikes shut down most scripted production in the United States, put thousands of crew members out of work and cost the California economy at least US$6 billion, according to the Milken Institute. — Reuters
+The dual strikes shut down most scripted production in the United States, put thousands of crew members out of work and cost the California economy at least $6 billion, according to the Milken Institute.

 Write Comment